sigasi/sigasi_insights/manual/views.md

 You can open the state machine view by right clicking in the editor and selecting **Show In > State Machines**.
 Alternatively you can open the view via **Window > View > Other... > VHDL > State Machines**.

-If you have more that one state machine in your file, you switch between machines by clicking the tabs.
-Each tab is named after the signal/variable that represents the state machine's state.

 If you have documented your state transitions (i.e. the assignments), the comments will be added as text to the transitions in the view.

 You can also **double-click nodes** or **transitions** to navigate to the corresponding VHDL code.